Dr. Szabó Judit Anna

 Property Purchase Permit - Do You Need it?

 Dreaming of owning property in Hungary as a Guest Investor?
 Whether it's an urban apartment in Budapest or a lakeside retreat, navigating the Hungarian property market can seem daunting for residenc permit seeking foreigners.
-This blog post will shed light on the Property Purchase Permit process, particularly focusing on how non-EU nationals can fulfill their Hungarian property dreams.
+This blog post will shed light on the Property Purchase Permit process, particularly focusing on how non-EU nationals can fulfill their Hungarian residential property dreams.

 Why is a Property Purchase Permit Important?